cmcouto-silva/ringmaster/README.md

-# Inject tests into the database build process.
+# Inject tests into the build process of a PostgreSQL database.

 Author: Matt Christie (christiemj09@gmail.com)